Pound falls as Kwarteng hints at more tax cuts – Daily Business

 Sterling fell heavily overnight to just above parity with the US dollar as the markets grew increasingly nervous over the level of borrowing required by the UK government to support its tax-cutting plans.

 The pound fell by more than 4% to just $1.0327 in early Asia trade and is now at its lowest level against the dollar since decimalisation in 1971.
+It picked up slightly ahead of the opening of the London Stock Exchange at 8am to trade at $1.055.

 The extent of the fall has led to speculation that the Bank of England may need to step in to impose another hefty rise in interest rates, or enter the foreign exchange markets to buy sterling.